Modern Slavery Statement

 In order to ensure that workers in our business, and suppliers to our business, have an effective understanding of the risks of modern slavery and human trafficking, we have introduced an anti-slavery and human trafficking policy.
 The policy has been communicated throughout the business through a formal cascade, and we include it in our induction programme for new starters.
 We have also identified individuals in the business who may have additional specific training needs in relation to modern slavery.

-– Continued focus on our masonry supply chain in order to understand masonry supply chain risk.
-We now track the number of masonry suppliers who take part in the Sedex framework for supply chain management
+- Continued focus on our masonry supply chain in order to understand masonry supply chain risk.
+We now track the number of masonry suppliers who take part in the Sedex framework for supply chain management.
+Over 60% of masonry sales were form suppliers involved in the Sedex programme

 - Ongoing consolidation of the masonry supply chain which enables further control over key suppliers when it comes to modern slavery risk